tomaszdanczak/katarzyna-waclawek/README.md

 ![mobile-menu](gh/mobile-menu.gif)
 ### 3.2 Carousel
 I used Glide.js.
-I've customized settings and overridden styles to achieve effects that I wanted.
+I've customized settings and overwrote some styles to achieve effects that I wanted.
 I installed a few instances with different options.

 ![carousel](gh/carousel.gif)

 ### 3.3 Card
-Cards have the same height and buttons are on the bottom.
+Cards have the same height and buttons are at the bottom.
 While hovering cursor pointer on the card it enlarges and changes shadow.
 Also image in the card is transformed.

 ![card](gh/card.gif)